des4maisons/til/til.md

+* In tmux, if you `C-B` and immediately hit the up arrow key multiple times, you will cycle through the window panes.
 * in mysql, if you have a `''@'localhost'` user, a `'marguerite'@'%'` user and NO `'marguerite'@'localhost'` user, then the `''@'localhost'` will take precedence.
 You might get permission denied if you try to use mysql on